BaumianerNiklas/Waddle-Bot/README.md

 ## Upcoming Features

-I will be getting a database for this project soon.
-This will let me be able to create a lot of cool new features, including:
+I am not really working on this bot much as of this moment, but I do plan on getting a database for it sometime in the feature.
+A database would allow features like:

 -   Guild Configurations (Custom prefixes, Welcome/Leave Messages, Modetator Roles)
 -   An experience system